 Katie hopes her experience as a former NICU parent, combined with her PR/communications skills will help raise awareness of Madelyn’s Fund and expand our mission to as many NICU families as possible.

-Currently stays home with her two sons, Teddy and Emmett.
-Prior to staying home, Kelly was a Labor and Delivery Nurse.
+Prior to becoming a stay at home mom to her two sons, Teddy and Emmett, Kelly was a Labor and Delivery Nurse.
 She received a BA in Communications from the University of Wisconsin and later completed her MS in Nursing at DePaul University in Chicago, where she and her family lived for the last 10 years.

-As a labor and delivery nurse at Northwestern and most recently at Baby and Co. in Charlotte, Kelly saw first hand how the physical and emotional stress that comes with any NICU stay impacts the health of the entire family.
-Upon learning about the important work being done by Madelyn’s Fund, she new that this would be a great place to utilize her clinical experience and help some of our community’s most deserving families.
+As a labor and delivery nurse at Northwestern and most recently at Baby and Co. in Charlotte, Kelly saw firsthand how the physical and emotional stress that comes with any NICU stay impacts the health of the entire family.
+Upon learning about the important work being done by Madelyn’s Fund, she knew that this would be a great place to utilize her clinical experience and help some of our community’s most deserving families.

-Nicole grew up in Glen Dale, WV.
-Attended college at the University of South Carolina.
-Majored in Finance and International Business with a minor in French.
-Moved to Charlotte in 2003 to work at Liberty Mutual.
-After a few years at Liberty Mutual I switched to banking and worked at Wachovia.
-Married to Kevin Sunday for almost 10 years.
-Two children, Arden (8) and Ryan (almost 6).
-Both attend Charlotte Latin.
-No personal NICU experience but have friends who had babies.
+Nicole grew up in Glen Dale, WV and attended college at the University of South Carolina where she majored in Finance and International Business with a minor in French.
+She moved to Charlotte in 2003 to work at Liberty Mutual.
+After a few years at Liberty Mutual she switched to banking and worked at Wachovia.
+She is married to her husband of 10 years, Kevin, and is currently a stay at home mom to their two children, Arden (8) and Ryan (6) who both attend Charlotte Latin.

 Nicole joined the Board to support Andy and Rachel in furthering their mission to help families in the NICU and to honor their daughter, Madelyn.
 Her goals are to spread awareness of Madelyn’s Fund in the Charlotte community to better support and reach every family in need of assistance.

-Seantel is a stay at home mom.
-Formerly Pharmaceutical Sales Rep. North Carolina State University, graduated 2005.
-She married her college sweetheart, Ryan Londry, since 2005.
-Her sons are Graham and Ellie Londry, twins 5 years old.
-They are starting Kindergarten at Charlotte Country Day School.
+Seantel graduated from North Carolina State University and shortly after married her college sweetheart, Ryan Londry, in 2005.
+She is a former pharmaceutical sales representative turned stay at home mom to her 5 year old twins Graham and Ellie, who attend Kindergarten at Charlotte Country Day School.
 Her twins spent 5 weeks in the NICU due to prematurity.

-Seantel joined the board to support our friends during a difficult time.
-We had experience in the NICU and know how much this fund fills a desperate need for so many families.
+Seantel joined the Board to support her friends during a difficult time.
+Through her experience in the NICU she knows how much Madelyn’s Fund fills a desperate need for so many families.